 If you do not confirm your subscription I will not be able to email you your list!

 Be sure to check your spam folder as well, it may have gotten mixed up 🙂

 When I think about Montessori I usually think about all the benefits it brings to my daughter but today I want to talk about what benefits it has as a mother.
 I could go on and on about all the reasons why I love being a Montessori mom but I will stick with my top picks for today.

 Is it just me or is this not the best thing ever?
 I love not having to constantly buy batteries for dead toys.
 I love not having to listen to the same song over and over again.
 The less loud and flashy, the better!

 The calm, peaceful nature of the prepared Montessori home creates a feeling of well-being you won’t often find in traditional homes.

-Another reason practical life skills are the best, cleaning!
-Having your child help in the cleanup process whether it be the laundry, the dishes or scrubbing the tub will all lead to independence in your toddler.
+Another reason practical life skills are the best is cleaning!
+Having your child help in the cleanup process whether it be the laundry, the dishes, or scrubbing the tub will all lead to independence in your toddler.

 Seeing as we love the outdoors so much we were very happy to adopt Montessori, a method of education that supports being outdoors and in nature as much as possible.